Return to The Frederick Collection Homepage

 Alys Terrien-Queen

-Assistant Director, Brookline Music School
+Brookline Music School

-Brookline, Massachusetts
+Brookline,

-MUSICIANS OTHER THAN PIANISTS
+MUSICIANS (OTHER THAN PIANISTS)

 As a professional singer and scholar of German art song, I have had the good fortune of performing in four different venues utilizing some of the finest instruments from this collection.
 In each instance, the use of one of the collection's instruments provided me with a unique opportunity to investigate the greatest music from the eras when the instruments were built.
 The concerts delighted audience members, many of whom were experiencing this sort of historical "authenticity" for the very first time. ...Personally, this investigation was revelatory.
 I have worked previously and since with other historic instruments, but I have found the experience of working with the Frederick pianos to be the most edifying.

-Robert Osborne, DMA
+Robert Osborne,

-Baritone, New York City
+New York City

-It was a revelation to me, as a violinist, to play Brahms sonatas with an instrument similar to Brahms' own piano and to play the Franck sonata with an instrument that does not gobble up the violin. ...
-The clarity of articulation of these instruments teaches a lot about performance practice and instrumental balance.
+It was a revelation to me, as a violinist, to play Brahms sonatas with an instrument similar to Brahms' own piano and to play the Franck sonata with an instrument that does not gobble up the violin. ...The clarity of articulation of these instruments teaches a lot about performance practice and instrumental balance.

 Sonya Monosoff

-Professor of Music, Cornell University
+Professor of Music,

-The Frederick Collection of Historic Pianos is arguably among the world's finest resources for the study of the history and interpretation of piano music in particular and chamber music in general. ... the sound, feel and look of these instruments is vital, not only to music historians, but to all pianists, instrumentalists, conductors, singers, instrument builders and restorers, critics, teachers, and students who wish to better understand the musical world of Mozart, Beethoven, Chopin, Schubert, Brahms, Liszt, Fauré, Saint-Saens, Debussy, and Gottschalk.
+The Frederick Collection of Historic Pianos is arguably among the world's finest resources for the study of the history and interpretation of piano music in particular and chamber music in general. ...the sound, feel and look of these instruments is vital, not only to music historians, but to all pianists, instrumentalists, conductors, singers, instrument builders and restorers, critics, teachers, and students who wish to better understand the musical world of Mozart, Beethoven, Chopin, Schubert, Brahms, Liszt, Fauré, Saint-Saëns, Debussy, and Gottschalk.

 Peter Bloom

-and Collector of Historical Flutes
+Flautist and Collector of Historical Flutes

 Boston, Massachusetts